danjavv/SEBI-Circular-Indexer/README.md

      source venv/bin/activate
 ```

-2. Install the dependencies
+### 2. Install the dependencies

 ```bash
      python3 -m pip install -r requirements.txt
 ```

-3. Run the files one by one
+## Usage

+### Script 1: SEBI Circular Scraper

 ```bash
      python3 sebi_circular_scraper.py
 ```

-What this file does?
+**What this file does:**

   Scrapes circular metadata from the SEBI website using Selenium-powered
   browser automation.
 Navigates through paginated listings (109+ pages
   available), extracts circular titles and reference numbers from detail
   pages, and saves the data to sebi_circular_numbers.txt as a searchable
   database.
 Includes configurable page limits and rate limiting to be
   respectful of server resources.

+### Script 2: Circular Reference Extractor

 ```bash
      python3 circular_reference_extractor.py
 ```

-What this file does?
+**What this file does:**

   Analyzes a single SEBI circular PDF to extract all references to other
   circulars using 8 different regex patterns.
 Loads the circular database